FishlandicFishy/public-domain-fonts/cjk/outline/index.md

 #: Some glyphs in Huiwen Mincho and Oradano Mincho are identical

-Note also that Oradano Mincho incorrectly uses the glyph for 儘 for the codepoint 侭 and incorrectly maps 厓 to U+FA55 突.
+Note also that Oradano Mincho incorrectly uses the glyph for 儘 for 侭 and 厓 for U+FA55 突.